valbaca/valbaca.github.io/_posts/2023-12-12-tyranid-starter.md

 - Vanguard Onslaught: Requires more skilled 3D-Chess piloting, but also considered on-par or better than Invasion Fleet competitively.
 Seek out guidance on it specifically elsewhere; there's been a lot said about this one.
   - Vanguard Invaders:  Broodlord, Deathleaper, Parasite of Mortrex, Winged Hive Tyrant, Winged Tyranid Prime, Gargoyles, Tyrannocyte, Genestealers, Harpy, Hive Crone, Lictor, Neurolictor, Von Ryan's Leapers
   - GOOD Vanguard Invaders: Broodlord, Deathleaper, Gargoyles, Genestealers, Lictor, Neurolictor
 - Synaptic Nexus: Like Undending Swarm, a bit more skewed but around a B-grade detachment, but still less forgiving than Invasion Fleet.
+It basically wants you to have nearlly all of your army to be Synapse for its abilities and strategems, but the payoff is certainly there for using only the most brainy of bugs.
   - Synapse units: so many
-  - Good Synapse Units
+  - Good Synapse Units: Hive Tyrant, Maleceptor, Norn Emmissary

 # FAQs